 Instead, it’s more like the process makes your information invisible.
 It’s only after you write new data over the existing data is your information lost completely.

 As a result, you can recover those “lost” files.
-But to do so successfully, you need to follow these steps before you can hope to recover your files from an erased hard drive on Mac.
+However, to do so successfully, you need to follow these steps to increase your chances of recovering files from an erased hard drive on a Mac.

 In most cases, formatting a hard drive refers to creating or changing a drive’s format system.
 All drives need a format system.
 Simply put, the format is the specific way information on the drive is organized.
-Without that system of organization, the data won’t make any sense to the system reading it.
+Without that system of organization, the operating system cannot interact with the disk, as it would be unable to read the data stored on it.

 As a result, you may find yourself needing to reformat a drive to make it compatible with your Mac.
 Fixing a corrupted hard drive may also mean you need to reformat.
 And you may have even reformatted your drive entirely by accident.